sentient-agi/Sentient-Social-Agent/README.md

 Generate all of the required credentials on the *Keys and tokens* page.
 Add them to the `.env` file.

 #### 1.4.
 Get Discord credentials
 Before you can build a Discord bot you need to create it in the Discord Developer Portal.
-Follow the steps in the *Creating an App* part of [this](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app) guide and add your discord token to the `.env` file.
+Follow the steps in the *Creating an App* part of [this](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app) guide and add your token to the `.env` file.

-### [2/3]&nbsp;&nbsp;Set Up Python Virtual Environment
+## [2/4]&nbsp;&nbsp;Set Up Python Virtual Environment
 > [!NOTE]
 > **These instructions are for unix-based systems (i.e. MacOS, Linux).
 Before you proceed, make sure that you have installed `python` and `pip`.
 If you have not, follow [these](https://packaging.python.org/en/latest/tutorials/installing-packages/) instructions to do so.**